sidtalia/low-cost-multi-modal-approach-to-localization/Hardware/Specifications.md

 1) The chassis and chassis brace drawings are .dwg files because it has no 3d features and you can do a cnc(1.5 mm offset) cut.
 If someone asks for it I will upload an stl file if you want to 3d print it
 2) The LED holder sits on top of the chassis above the slot.
 The holes have been cut into the chassis.
 3) the chassis brace has holes for mounting the container base. mount the container on the chassis brace before adding any components to the autopilot.
-4) the MPUs are to be situated at the converging end of the container.
+4) the MPU is to be situated at the converging end of the container.
 The optical flow is placed in the raised slot.
 The GPS is placed on the container top behind the jevois camera.
 5) the xbee is situated near the motor, so is the BEC and the pro mini.
 6) The MPU is attached to pins B6 (SCL), B7 (SDA).
-One of the MPU's AD0 pin has to be connected to Vcc (5 V)
 7) The Optical flow is attached to pins PA4 (NSS) PA5 (SCK) PA6 (MISO) PA7 (MOSI) PB0 (RESET)
 8) The GPS is attached to PA2 (Tx, Rx of gps connected here) PA3 (Rx, Tx of gps connected here)
 9) The Xbee is connected to PA9, PA10.
 Create a 6 pin male header that can accept an FTDI converter and connect the Xbee (and only the xbee) with jumper wires that can be removed later).